-Bus Drivers and Substitute Drivers
+Bus Drivers, Substitute Drivers, and Attendants

-Face coverings have been provided to every bus driver and substitute bus driver.
+Face coverings have been provided to every bus driver, substitute bus driver, and attendant.
 All certified bus staff have received a COVID-19 guidance document and appropriate training.
-HCPS will follow the following found on page 9 of the Guidance for Use of Cloth Face Coverings in Schools.
+HCPS requires masks on schools buses and complies with the CDC issued order from January 2021, linked here.